Games for two year olds: these are the 26 best toddler games

 Playing with clay is a very nice activity for little ones, they get to know a new texture and they can also make endless different shapes.

-You can press it with molds, knead it, roll it, squeeze it - all different movements that stimulate the fine - and gross motor skills stimulate your child.
+You can press it with molds, knead it, roll it, squeeze it - all different movements that stimulate your child's fine and gross motor skills.

 - Mess around together and let the little artist run free with his imagination.